hujunhaorobert/demoMockFailure/README.md

 # demoMockFailure

-How to demo the failure:
+How to demo the failure in https://github.com/intuit/karate/issues/1480:
 1. git clone the repo
 2. change directry to demoMockFailure
 3. Launch the mock server by specifying different standalone karate-{{version}}.jar